phalpern/WG21-halpern/task_region_proposal.md

 modifications to improve the exception safety.

-This proposal adopts a simpler syntax that eschews a named object in favor of the two static functions.
+This proposal adopts a simpler syntax that eschews a named object in favor of three static functions.
 It improves N3711 in the following ways:

 * The exception handling model is simplified.
 * Strict fork-join parallelism is now enforced at compile time.